rlauer6/perl-CLI-Simple/src/main/perl/lib/CLI/Simple/README.md

     No, see above example,

-- How can I use the "modulino pattern"?
+- How do I turn my class into a script?

     I like to implement scripts as a Perl class and use the so-called "modulino" pattern popularized by Brian d foy.
 Essentially you create